Who is primarily liable for my exposure to asbestos?

-While you can file a claim with asbestos trust funds on your own, you will most likely fail to recover the compensation you deserve, since there are numerous documents which need to accompany your asbestos claim.
+While you can file a claim with asbestos trust funds on your own, you will most likely fail to recover the compensation you deserve, since there are numerous documents that need to accompany your asbestos claim.
 Only a lawyer whose area of practice is asbestos exposure can properly file a claim with one or multiple asbestos trust funds.
 With the help of a specialized attorney, you are bound to obtain the maximum compensation you qualify for.

 We provide legal assistance to former industrial workers injured by asbestos exposure